Add a visual “you are here”

 }

-In the design system, the unique menu item link already has the aria-current attribute.
-Screen readers should announce this link as the current page in the navigation.
+The unique menu item link in the design system already has the aria-current attribute.
+Screen readers will announce this link as the current page in the navigation.
 Yet sighted people need the current page link styled to differentiate it.

-To put this improvement in place, I collaborated with colleagues working on Single Digital Presence.
+I collaborated with colleagues working on the Single Digital Presence platform to implement this improvement.
 They added my recommendation to the backlog, prioritised it, and implemented it.

-My first contribution to the design system improves navigation experiences.
-The idea of adding a visual indicator was ground in the inclusive design principle of providing a comparable experience.
+My first contribution to the design system improves navigation.
+Adding a visual indicator was grounded in the inclusive design principle of providing a comparable experience.
 Both screen reader users and sighted users now have a current page indicator.
 These help people orient themselves when visiting a website.
 Not feeling lost is a significant improvement to site navigation.

 1 comment